TargetProcess/taucharts-docs/basic/composite.md

 [example jsBin](http://jsbin.com/ninalevedi/2/embed?output&height=500px)

-But what if you want to draw both bar and line within one grid.
+But what if you want to draw both bar and line on one grid?
 In this case you have to share Y axis for both charts.
 To do that we need to normalize the axis to common values domain by using *tickMin* / *tickMax* properties and set *guide/split* flag to *false* (actually *false* is default value).

 ```javascript
 {